Hazel Park, Michigan: Primary and secondary schools

 The city is served by the Hazel Park School District, which has some establishments in Ferndale, a neighboring city.

 There are three elementary schools operating in the city of Hazel Park.

 The northern portion of the city is served by Webb Elementary, while the southern portion is served by United Oaks Elementary and Hoover Elementary.
 Multiple other elementary schools once operated in the city, including Roosevelt, Lee O. Clark, Longfellow, Henry Ford, Webster, and Edison Elementaries.
 Webster was closed as an elementary school at the end of the 2014 school year, but remains open for the Preschool program.
 Lee O. Clark has since been demolished, and Henry Ford has been converted into the School District Administration Building.
 Henry Ford also serves as an alternative education facility for students K-8 called Advantage, and a program called Breakfast Club for high school students.

 There is one high school and one middle school operating in Hazel Park.
 Hazel Park has followed a recent trend in Metro Detroit suburbs by the consolidation of its middle schools.
 Formerly, two separate schools, Webb Junior High and Beecher Middle School, operated in the city.
 Webb was converted to an elementary school in 2004, and Beecher was torn down and re-built, commissioned as Hazel Park Junior High.

 High schools in Hazel Park began with the construction of Lacey High School in 1920 and Hazel Park High School in 1929.
 Lacey High was demolished in the early 1960s, and the Hazel Park High School was re-commissioned as Howard Beecher Junior High.
 In 1961, a new high school was built in the eastern portion of the city, taking the name of Hazel Park High School.

-Jardon Vocational School is also in operation in order to separate special needs students from the mainstream curriculum and serves as a high school.
+Jardon Vocational School is also in operation in order to separate students in special education from the mainstream curriculum and serves as a high school.
 The school operates mainly in the Hazel Park-Ferndale-Pleasant Ridge area, but also serves the rest of Oakland County, especially the south east.

 The high school had an average score of 10.3 on the state's MEAP test in 2011.
 This was one of the lowest scores in Oakland County.